Swiftal13/The-Self-taught-Computer-Scientist/DataStructures.md

 ## Data structures
- Detailed notes for each data structure from arrays to BST heaps
+ Detailed notes for each data structure from arrays to BST heaps and stacks